SCORE (software): Mainframe origins

 The first printing of a complete musical work set entirely by computer was of Smith's Six Bagatelles for Piano which appeared in December 1971, printed at 100dpi on a CalComp plotter and reduced by a factor of five for printing at 8.5"x11".

+First page of the Six Bagatelles for Piano by Leland Smith (1965) engraved on a PDP-10 computer in 1971.
+This was the first work to be wholly engraved and printed on a computer using the MSS program, a forerunner of SCORE.

 Smith's Woodwind Trio was published using this system in 1973 and Richard Swift, reviewing it for Notes, drew attention to the "admirable clarity and ease of reading for performer and score reader, easily equivalent to the finest examples of contemporary music printing by other means.
 This new process claims the serious attention of commercial music publishers for its fine qualities, not the least of which is ease and cheapness of production."

 The first book about music typeset entirely by computer to be published was his Handbook of Harmonic Analysis in 1979, created on the PDP-10 computer at SAIL using the PUB typesetting program (for more information see External links) in conjunction with MSS.
 The printing was done at double size on a Varian Data Machines Statos electrostatic plotter and then optically reduced by a factor of two for lithographic printing.

-From its creation until 1985, all development of MSS was either done on the PDP-10 computers at Stanford or during residencies at IRCAM in the Pompidou Centre, Paris.
+From its creation till 1985, all development of MSS was either done on the PDP-10 computers at Stanford or during residencies at IRCAM in the Pompidou Centre, Paris.

 Commercial development

 Between 1985 and 1986 MSS was ported to the Tandy 2000 running MS-DOS under its earlier name of SCORE.
-Since personal computers of the time had limited memory (usually around 640KB), SCORE was limited to 32 staves and 1420 items per file.
+Since personal computers of the time had limited memory (usually around 640KB), SCORE versions 1 and 2 were limited to 16 staves, 12,800 vectors, and 800 and 780 items per file, respectively.
 In order to handle complex or lengthy works, users had to work on small portions of the score at any one time, naming their files sequentially.
 These were then laid out and tiled together before being sent to the printer.
 In order to save memory further on graphics operations, notation was displayed in 'stick figure' characters and symbols (see first screenshot in Editing music graphically/numerically), which showed exactly the boundaries of the notation but lacked fine detail.
 There was an option to display the true symbols provided there was enough memory remaining to accommodate them (see Pass 2 screenshot in Entering music symbolically).